 - ‘’Elevate yourself through the power of your mind, and not degrade yourself, for the mind can be the friend and also the enemy of the self.’’

 - ‘’For those who have conquered the mind, it is their friend.
 For those who have failed to do so, the mind works as an enemy.’’

 - ‘’The intellect is said to be in the nature of goodness, O Parth when it understands what is proper action and what is improper action, what is duty and what is non-duty, what is to be feared and what is not to be feared, what is binding and what is liberating.’’

 - ‘’The steadfast will that is developed through Yog, and which sustains the mind’s activities, the life-airs, and the senses, is said to be a determination in the mode of goodness.’’

 Read Also: Emotional Quotes

-Sage Vyasa wrote Bhagavad Gita.
+Sage Veda Vyasa wrote Bhagavad Gita.

-Bhagvat Gita or Gita is a 700 verse Hindu scripture that has been part of the Indian Mythology- Mahabharata.
+Bhagavat Gita or Gita is a 700 verse Hindu scripture that has been part of the Indian Mythology- Mahabharata.
 It dates back to the second century BCE.